 As no clear rules are present under GAAP & IFRS, some people argue that cryptocurrencies should be considered commodities.
 In contrast, others say that they should be treated like currency.
-This article examines the relevant US GAAP and IFRS current accounting treatments.
+This article examines the Accounting for cryptocurrency under the relevant US GAAP and IFRS standards.
 We will start by giving a context of cryptocurrency and how it derives its value.

 What is cryptocurrency?

 Cryptocurrency is created through a method called mining.
 Unlike mining ore, mining cryptocurrencies involves powerful computers solving complicated problems.

 Bitcoin was the first mined product of this digital currency in 2011.
 At the time of writing this article, there are over 1600 cryptocurrencies.

 Besides mining it yourself, there are two ways you can obtain crypto. a) You can be paid in it for a good or service in place of cash, or b) you can buy it in an exchange.

 In the same way that a stock exchange is a place where you buy and sell part ownership of various companies, a cryptocurrency exchange is an online hub where you do the same for different kinds of crypto.